Linearly-scalable and entropy-optimal learning of nonstationary and nonlinear manifolds: Application examples

 We inspect the time series of intrinsic EONC coordinates $\gamma$ that were computed with these optimal hyper-parameter choices. $\gamma$ encode the probabilities of points to belong to different local manifolds $\left\{\mu_k,\mathcal{T}_k\right\}$, $k=1,\dots,K$ at different time series instances.
-As can be seen from the right column of Fig.~5, $\gamma$ exhibits very persistent and \emph{metastable} dynamics in time, indicating relatively-long stays in each of the local linear manifolds (with $d=3$).
-Please note that this \emph{metastability} of $\gamma$ can not be an artefact of the EOMC data analysis: as can be seen from (\ref{eq:eomc}), the EOMC loss function does not contain any terms that would enforce the persistence or metastability on $\gamma$.
-As a matter of fact, the value of $\mathcal{L}^{\textrm{EOMC}}$ in (\ref{eq:eomc}) is invariant with respect to any permutation of the columns of data matrix $X$.
+As can be seen from the Fig.~5 and Fig.~6A, $\gamma$ exhibits very persistent dynamics in time - with probability to stay on the local manifold being almost two orders of magnitude larger than a probability to switch to another manifold - indicating relatively-long stays in each of the local linear manifolds (with $d_{opt}=3$).
+Please note that this \emph{metastability} of $\gamma$ can not be an artefact of the EOMC data analysis: as can be seen from (\ref{eq:eomc}-\ref{eq:eomc4}), the EOMC loss function does not contain any terms that would enforce the persistence or metastability on $\gamma$.
+As a matter of fact, the value of $\mathcal{L}^{\textrm{EOMC}}$ in (\ref{eq:eomc}-\ref{eq:eomc4}) is invariant with respect to any permutation of the columns of data matrix $X$.
 This means that the observed \emph{metastability} of $\gamma$ can only be an imprint of the underlying L96 dynamics - that appears to be best described by a metastable process switching between low-dimensional (with $d=3$) locally-linear manifolds.
 Next, for each of the obtained $\gamma$, we compute the Markovian transition operators $P$ that describe the time evolution of $\gamma(:,t)$, by means of the exact law of the total probability, i.e., $\gamma(:,t+\tau)=P\gamma(:,t)$, where $P_{i,j}=\bP\left[\gamma(j,t+\tau)=1|\gamma(i,t)=1\right]$ \cite{schutte13}.
 Elements $P_{i,j}$ of the transfer operator $P$ contain the probabilities of transitions from state $j$ to state $i$ in a single time step $\tau$.
 As demonstrated by the Fig.~6A, operators $P$ are characterized by high probabilities of staying in the states (large diagonal entries) and low probabilities of transitions to other local manifold states (very small off-diagonal entries).
 Next, for each of the three transfer operators computed for each of the three L96 forcing regimes, we compute the relaxation times $\tau^{rel}(P)=\frac{\tau}{1-|\lambda_2|}$, where $\tau$ is the time step, and $\lambda_2$ is the second largest (in absolute value) eigenvalue of $P$ \cite{schutte13}.
 Relaxation times $\tau^{rel}(P)$ in Markov processes measure the predictability horizons: they quantify the time it takes for the Markov processes $P$ to forget the initial condition, and to converge towards the invariant density measure \cite{schutte03,schutte10,schutte13}.
 As can be seen from the Fig.~6A, $\tau^{rel}(P)$ gradually reduces from $0.73$, over $0.61$ and to $0.57$ when $F$ goes from $7$, over $9$, and to $12$.